danielmurphy1/star-wars-api/README.md

 To Download and Run Locally
 ___
 1. Clone Code Locally from GitHub
+2. CD into application directory
-2. Run "npm i" in terminal to install packages and dependencies
+3. Run "npm i" in terminal to install packages and dependencies
-3. Run "npm run start" in terminal to start application locally.
+4. Run "npm run start" in terminal to start application locally.

 To Use Locally or Accessing at Below Link
 ___